 Construction & Opening Schedule

-Airborne San Diego is in the final stretch of their construction process and is due to open in June 2016.
+Airborne San Diego is in the final stretch of their construction process and is due to open in late 2016 (as of Nov 16th, 2016).
 You can also follow the Airborne San Diego construction progress via their Facebook page or homepage.
 You can also subscribe via their profile page here on ISS to be notified of any updates and be emailed when the tunnel officially opens.